Tropical Cyclone Wind Signals

-Map of Tropical Cyclone Wind Signals hoisted due to Typhoon Noru (Karding) at 5:00 PM PHT on September 25, 2022, covering most of Luzon in addition to some surrounding areas.
+Highest level and maximum extent of hoisted wind signals during the occurrence of Typhoon Fung-wong (Uwan) in 2025.
+The preliminary best track is shown as a thick white line.

 The Tropical Cyclone Wind Signals (TCWS, or simply wind signals or signals; (Note: Formerly known as Tropical Cyclone Warning Signals (2015–2019) or Public Storm Warning Signals (1970s–2015)) Filipino: Mga Babala ng Bagyo) are tropical cyclone alert levels issued by the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) to areas within the Philippines that may be affected by tropical cyclone winds and their associated hazards.

-PAGASA's TCWS system is activated when a tropical cyclone is inside or near the Philippine Area of Responsibility and is forecast to affect the Philippine archipelago.
+PAGASA's TCWS system is activated when a tropical cyclone is inside or near the Philippine Area of Responsibility (PAR) and is forecast to affect the Philippine archipelago.
 It is a tiered system with five numbered levels, with higher numbers associated with higher wind speeds and shorter "lead times", which are periods within which an expected range of wind strength is expected to occur.
 TCWS signals are issued for specific localities at the provincial or city/municipal level.
 They are escalated, de-escalated or lifted depending on the expected strength of winds and the movement of the tropical cyclone relative to the affected areas.

 The TCWS system is the consequence of decades of evolution of early warning systems for tropical cyclones in the Philippines.
 The first tropical cyclone warning in the country was issued in July 1879.
 In 1931, the earliest formalized warning system for tropical cyclones was implemented by PAGASA's predecessor, the Philippine Weather Bureau.
 In the late 20th century, this system gradually became the more familiar four-tiered public storm warning signal system.
 It was subject to further revisions after the catastrophic onslaught of Typhoon Haiyan (Yolanda) in 2013, which prompted the addition of a fifth warning level to emphasize extreme tropical cyclone winds.
 The current version of the TCWS was implemented in 2022.